-Field Name Description ١

-and so on) that are different from the candidate's address.
+Field Name Description and so on) that are different from the candidate's address.
 UnitNumberHigh The highest unit number.
 UnitNumberLow The lowest unit number.

-SegmentCode A unique ID that identifies a street segment.
-In Japan, this is the Jusho code.
-A Jusho Code is a point ID that represents a unique address.

-SegmentParity Indicates which side of the street has odd numbers. bers.

-L Left side of the street

-R Right side of the street

-В Both sides of the street

-U Undetermined

-StateProvince The meaning of State/Province varies by coun try.

-Countries in the Africa, Middle East, and Latin America databases do not use a state/province or equivalent as part of an address.
-However there is no penalty if state/province is used in input address.

-ARE (United Arab Emirates)-Not used

-BHR (Bahrain)-Not used

-EGY (Egypt)-Not usedIRQ (Iraq)-Not used

-an)-Not used

-KWT (Kuwait)-Not used

-LBN (Lebanon)-Not used

-OMN (Oman)-Not used

-QAT (Qatar)-Not usedSAU (Saudi Arabia)-Not used

-YEM (Yemen)-Not used

-YEM (Yemo en)-Not used

-StreetDataType value of "1" ir indicates that earch order rank of the database ndicates that the database is first the database is second in the de atabase search order is specified in the default search order, "2" efault search order, and so on.

-Field Name Description StreetName For most countries, this contains the street name.
+SegmentCode • identifies a street segment.
+Ir point ID that represents a uni n Japan, this is the Jusho code.
+A que address.
+SegmentParity Indicates which side of the street has odd numbers. nbers.
+L Left side of the street R Right side of the street В Both sides of the street U Undetermined StateProvince The meaning of State/Province varies by cour ntry. state/province o America databases do not use a ress.
+However there is no penalty if StreetDataType The default search order rank of the database used to geocode the address value of "1" indicates that the database is first in the default search order, "2 indicates that the database is second in the default search order, and so on. in the default search order, "2" The default database search order is specified in the Management Console.
+StreetName For most countr ies, this contains the street na me.
 In Japan, this contains the block.
 Japanese addresses typically do not have street names.
-StreetPrefix The type of street when the street type appears before the base street name.
+StreetPrefix The type of stree et when the street type appear rs before the base street name.
 StreetSuffix The type of street when the street type appears after the base street name.

-TrailingDirectional Street directional that follows the street name.
+Field Name Description TrailingDirectional Street directional that follows the street name.
 UnitNumberHigh The highest unit number of the range in which the unit resides.
 UnitNumberLow The lowest unit number of the range in which the unit resides.
 Return Parsed Address The formatted input address can be returned along with a separate returned field for each input address element.
 Parsed Address Input elements are returned in separately labeled fields names with a .Input extension.
-See Result Codes on page 34
+See Result Codes on page 36